-WHR32\S\\\ Series STABILINE® Automatic Voltage Regulators are three phase, 208Y/120 X 240Y/138 volt, fast acting electromechanical regulators.
-These WHR Series voltage regulators regulate one line-to-line voltage and correct all phases by the same amount.
-These voltage regulators are wye connected, have an analog electronic control section, and have a power section consisting of one or more motor driven limited range POWERSTAT® Variable Transformers.
+WHR32T Series STABILINE® Automatic Voltage Regulators are three phase, 208Y/120 X 240Y/138 volt, fast acting electromechanical regulators.
+These WHR Series voltage regulators regulate each line-to-neutral voltage independently.
+These voltage regulators are wye connected, have a solid state electronic control section for each phase, and have a power section for each phase consisting of one or more motor driven, limited range POWERSTAT® Variable Transformers.
 Units with a suffix, starting with a dash, at the end of the model numbers are equipped with standard options.
 Refer to the WHR model numbering system in the next section for more details.
 See the enclosed rating charts and unit nameplate for complete specifications.

 Advantages of all WHR Series voltage regulators include high efficiency (99% typical), high overload capacity and low impedance.
-These voltage regulators are insensitive to the magnitude and power factor of the load, and have little to no effect on system power factor.
-This means these regulators can be used with any type load.
+These voltage regulators are insensitive to the load power factor or magnitude within current rating, and have little to no effect on system power factor.
+This means these regulators can be used with any load type.